alibaba/bifrostui/packages/bui-core/src/DesktopDatePicker/index.en-US.md

 };
 ```

-### Control Popup Open State
+### Control Popup Visibility

-Use `open` to control whether the date picker popup is open.
+Use `open` to control whether the date picker is open or not.

 ```tsx
 import { DesktopDatePicker, Stack, Button } from '@bifrostui/react';